nigels-com/glew/README.md

 #### Using cmake

-The cmake build is mostly contributer maintained.
+The cmake build is mostly contributor maintained.
 Due to the multitude of use cases this is maintained on a _best effort_ basis.
 Pull requests are welcome.